 - Make sure the tires aren’t spinning in vain – that might ruin the radiator

 - Off-roading with your buddies?
-Ask them to leave the car and start pushing
+Ask them to leave the vehicle and start pushing

-- The lower the car’s weight, the more likely it is to get out of the mud
+- The lower the vehicle’s weight, the more likely it is to get out of the mud

 - Stay away from ruts, especially if they’re still wet